 After her death, many prominent civil rights leaders, including King, James Farmer, and Roy Wilkins, attended Liuzzo's funeral in Detroit to pay their respects.
 The four Klan members were quickly arrested; one of the men was a paid informant for the FBI and protected from prosecution, the other three were found guilty in a federal trial and sentenced to ten years in prison.
 In an attempt to obscure the fact that an informant was in the car, FBI Director J. Edgar Hoover began a smear campaign to the press directed at Liuzzo, including allegations that she was a drug addict and that she was having an affair with Moton.
 Hoover and the FBI's role in the smear campaign was uncovered in 1978 when her children obtained FBI case documents under the Freedom of Information Act.
 Liuzzo's death, the subsequent smear campaign, and the legal fight to uncover the truth are explored in depth in two books: Selma and the Liuzzo Murder Trials: The First Modern Civil Rights Convictions and From Selma to Sorrow: The Life and Death of Viola Liuzzo.

 While her story was largely forgotten for many years, Liuzzo's commitment and sacrifice for the pursuit of civil rights has recently received more recognition.
 In 2017, she was posthumously awarded the Fred L. Shuttlesworth Human Rights Award, an award named in honor of the co-founder of the Southern Christian Leadership Conference which recognizes outstanding individuals who contributed to civil and human rights.
-And, while the lost of their mother was devastating to her children, they are deeply proud of how she lived her life and the legacy she left.
-Her now 70-year-old daughter Mary Liuzzo Lilleboe says that when they obtained her mother's journal from the FBI, she saw Liuzzo had written "I can’t sit back and watch my people suffer."
+And, while the loss of their mother was devastating to her children, they are deeply proud of how she lived her life and the legacy she left.
+Her daughter Mary Liuzzo Lilleboe says that when they obtained her mother's journal from the FBI, she saw Liuzzo had written "I can’t sit back and watch my people suffer."
 To Lilleboe, that passage sums up what drove her mother, a devoted Unitarian Universalist, to take action: “She actually believed it when Christ said that the suffering and needy are our people.
 Mom saw all other human beings as her people.”

 Books and Films About Civil Rights Heroes